No. 1 Barty upset in Australian quarterfinals by Muchova

 Muchova’s opponent Thursday will be the winner of the last quarterfinal, an all-American matchup between No. 22-seeded Jennifer Brady and unseeded Jessica Pegula.

 Muchova played poorly at the start of her second major quarterfinal, and Barty raced to a 5-0 lead while losing only six points.
-After nine games, Muchova had one winner and 18 unforced errors, and early in the second set, she took an injury timeout that lasted nearly 10 minutes.
+After nine games, Muchova had one winner and 18 unforced errors, and early in the second set, she took a medical timeout that lasted nearly 10 minutes.

 “I started feeling a bit lost,” Muchova said.
 “Ash started very good.
 She played almost like no mistakes; it was very tough.
 I was a bit lost on the court and my head was spinning, so I took a break.
 And it helped me.”